-Additionally, any potential for Local Search Areas (LSAs) are identified for wind farm developments (of between 5MW and 25MW per wind farm) and for solar PV farms (of between 5MW and 50MW) that might be investigated further for such development.
+Additionally, any potential for Local Search Areas (LSAs) are identified for wind farm developments and for solar PV farms (of larger than 5MW)) that might be investigated further for such development.
+It should be noted that any proposed development of 10MW of or higher for wind or solar PV farms will be considered by the Welsh Government under the Developments of National Significance Regulations rather than the local planning authority.